What is it like to move to South Korea? To start over and build a new life in South Korea?

 Home town: Pittsburgh, Pennsylvania, USA

 “It was the most liberating feeling I had ever felt!
 Now I’m here in rural South Korea teaching English to elementary, middle, and high school students.
 I have a free house that is paid for by my school.
 I am the only foreigner in my little town.
-I have lost about 10lbs (still need to lose another 10).
 Overall, I couldn’t be happier with my decision.”

-“There are a few things I really like about South Korea:
+“There are a few things I really like about living in South Korea: